 The young boy was referring to Warren Redfearn, the conductor and heart of the Hurricane Turn Train for 39 years.
 Warren has so much enthusiasm for this train route it was impossible not to have it rub off on you.
-This was clearly his calling and his home, it showed in everything he did; every kid he made smile, every fact he shared, and local and tourist he helped.
-The title ‘conductor’ fit him perfectly – he was the maestro of the Hurricane Turn Train, and for him alone I would go back again, and again, and again.
+This was clearly his calling and his home, it showed in everything he did; every kid he made smile, every fact he shared, and every local and tourist he helped.
+The title ‘conductor’ fit him perfectly – he was the maestro of the Hurricane Turn Train, and for him alone, I would go back again, and again, and again.

-Warren walks around with a microphone in his overalls, a conductor hat and a giant perma-smile.
+Warren walks around with a microphone in his overalls, a conductor hat, and a giant perma-smile.
 He hands out brochures, points out wildlife, and shares history – all while still running the train with his crew.

 Warren knows all of the regulars on the route – he is after all a people person.
-When he was just starting on his quest to be the most popular route, he would walk around Talkeetna wearing his conductor outfit and would hand out brochures to tourists like a politician.
+When he was just starting on his quest to be the most popular route, he would walk around Talkeetna wearing his conductor outfit and hand out brochures to tourists like a politician.

 I met a couple from Kansas on the train that met him that way years ago on the streets of little Talkeetna.
 Now they were on their 3rd trip on the Hurricane Turn Train.

 But I also can’t neglect to mention Bill and Gordy, the engineers.
 Warren gets the glory – but these guys love this Alaska train tour and route as much as Warren does, they are the backbone.
 And they are also just as enthusiastic and social as Warren.
 This is like the Train Dream Team – they all deserve gold medals.

 Striving to be the Best Route on the Alaska Railroad